michael-mackay/Analyzing-Baseball-s-Droughts/README.md

 ### Deriving Player Batting Value

-In an exercise in analysing MLB play-by-play data, I have derived from scratch a metric to evaluate player batting performance, finding the overall value (in terms of runs value added) that each player provided at the plate.
+In an exercise in analysing MLB play-by-play data, I have derived from scratch a metric to evaluate player batting performance, finding the overall value (in terms of runs value added) that each player provided at the plate in 2017.